Skip to main content

 FMzulFMmaxF_{Mzul}\ge F_{M\max}

-If this is not the case, either a larger bolt nominal diameter or a higher strength grade, a different tightening method, or a reduction in the friction or the external loading must be selected.
+If this is not the case, either a larger nominal bolt diameter or a higher strength grade, a different tightening method, or a reduction in the friction or the external loading must be selected.

 If the yield point is exceeded, plastic tightening is used in the calculation in contrast to the typical elastic tightening, as shown in the following.
 For the working state, the total bolt load FSmax is calculated as: